CommunityToolkit/Aspire/docs/integrations/hosting-azure-static-web-apps.md

 It provides support for proxying both the static frontend and the API backend using resources defined in the AppHost project.

-> [!NOTE]
+!!! note
-> This does not support deployment to Azure Static Web Apps.
+    This does not support deployment to Azure Static Web Apps.

 ## Usage

-> [!NOTE]
+!!! note
-> This integration requires the Azure Static Web Apps CLI to be installed.
+    This integration requires the Azure Static Web Apps CLI to be installed.
 You can install it using the following command:

+    ```bash
-> `npm install -g @azure/static-web-apps-cli`
+    npm install -g @azure/static-web-apps-cli
+    ```

 ```csharp
 using CommunityToolkit.Aspire.Hosting.Azure.StaticWebApps;